 HEALTH AND SAFETY

-Every principal town has a hospital with an emergency department or a health center.
+Every principal town on the Azores has a hospital with an emergency department or a health center.
 The EHIC (european Health Insurance Card) is widely accepted, but private travel insurance is always recommended.

 General opening hours of pharmacies are from Monday to Saturday between 9am - 1pm and 3 - 7pm.